Dustlovelyy/Basic-point-cloud-tools/README.md

 # Basic-point-cloud-tools
-Just some tools might used in Point Cloud Completion... for personal sharing of some utils during my study.
+Just some tools might used in Point Cloud Completion... for personal sharing of some utils during my study👨‍🎓.

 If it works on my PC, then it works.
 ~~Not guaranteed to be 100% correct.~~
+😿

+🚧
+This page will keep being updated and under construction.
+If you find any bugs, mistakes, or have better ideas, feel free to have a little chat with me👷‍♂️🚧.
 #
 I will introduce this section using language that is as concise, comprehensive, and intuitive as possible, regardless of whether you have prior experience with point clouds or other 3D spatial data.
 ## Farthest Point Sampling (FPS)